vmware-tanzu/velero/site/content/docs/main/output-file-format.md

 ### File Format Version: 1.1 (Current)

-Version 1.1 added support of API groups versions as part of the backup (previously, only the preferred version of each API Groups was backed up).
-Each resource has one or more sub-directories, one sub-directory for each supported version of the API group.
+Version 1.1 added support of API groups versions as part of the backup.
+Previously, only the preferred version of each API groups was backed up.
+Each resource has one or more sub-directories: one sub-directory for each supported version of the API group.
 The preferred version API Group of each resource has the suffix "-preferredversion" as part of the sub-directory name.
-For backward compatibility, we kept the classic directory structure without the API Group version, which sits on the same level as the API Group sub-directory versions.
+For backward compatibility, we kept the classic directory structure without the API group version, which sits on the same level as the API group sub-directory versions.

 By default, only the preferred API group of each resource is backed up.
-To take a backup of all API group versions, you need to run the Velero server with `--features=EnableAPIGroupVersions` feature flag.
-This is an experimental flag and the restore logic to handle multiple API Group Versions will be added in the future.
+To take a backup of all API group versions, you need to run the Velero server with the `--features=EnableAPIGroupVersions` feature flag.
+This is an experimental flag and the restore logic to handle multiple API group versions is documented at [EnableAPIGroupVersions](enable-api-group-versions-feature.md).

 When unzipped, a typical backup directory (`backup1234.tar.gz`) taken with this file format version looks like the following (with the feature flag):